Issue 02 · eLearning

 • Approve the plan: chapters, knowledge checks, final assessment.

-• MLtitude composes the module.
+• Mltitude composes the module.
 Narration is generated where you want it.

 • Test in your LMS — Cornerstone, Docebo, Workday, anything that speaks SCORM.